-This continued for quite a while, then the styles started to change.
+This continued for quite a while, but then people realized the need for change.
+This was when the styles started to evolve.
 Robes became dresses over time, and pants became the norm for those that went out to work and fight.
-Being that peasant women stayed on the homestead for a majority of their lifetimes, there was no need for pants.
+And since women stayed in the homes for a majority of their lifetimes, there was no need to change their styles.

-From that, it stemmed the conception that dresses aren’t manly, so the style evolved with that.
+But even though there was no restriction over the working women, many preferred households over professions.
+From this, the concept of gender discrimination started.
+Also, it stemmed the conception that dresses aren’t manly, so the style evolved with that.